 The 7800 series regulators come in many different voltages.
 7805 is a 5-volt regulator.
 7809 is a 9-volt regulator.
 7812 is a 12-volt regulator.
 All the regulators of this family have the same pin connections.
 In the image above, the left leg is connected to the input voltage.
 The middle leg is connected to ground.
 The right leg is the output voltage.

 3.3V regulators are also common.
-Note that not all regulators have the same pin configuration.
+Note that not all regulators which share the same package have the same pin configuration.
 For example, the LD1117V33, a 3.3V regulator shown in Figure 2, comes in the same physical package as a 7805, but its pins are in a different order.
 The LD1117V33’s pins, from left to right, are ground, output voltage, input voltage.

-LEDs, or Light Emitting Diodes, are diodes that emit light when given the correct voltage.
+LEDs, or Light Emitting Diodes (see Figure 3), are diodes that emit light when given the correct voltage and current.
 Like all diodes, they are polarized, meaning that they only operate when oriented correctly in the circuit.
 The anode of the LED connects to voltage, and the cathode connects to ground.
 The anode in the LEDs in this photo is the longer leg on each LED.
 LEDs come in many different packages.
 The packages above have built-in lenses.